MichaelPrince2/Billing-page/README.md

 # Billing-page
-A Billing page built with just html and css using advance css: Css grid and flexbox
+A Billing page built with just html and css using advance css: css grid and flexbox